migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-01-07 Mon: This week, i was investigating the issue with balance transferring on devnet with activated rotation.
+I was collaborating with Diego, finally, we decided to reset devnet.

+---

+2024-01-01 Mon: This week, i was investigating the issue with the validator code wrapper while undelegation process.
+Additionally, i was collaborating with Diego on the leader rotation on the devnet.

+---

 2023-12-25 Mon: This week we activated external rotation on devnet.
 Additionally, i started research on SNARKS, advantages/vulnerabilities/implementations, and how it can be integrated into the blockchain.

 ---